njarecki/continuous-claude/README.md

 ## ⚙️ How it works

-Using Claude Code to drive iterative development, this script fully automates the PR lifecycle from code changes through to merged commits:
+Using AI coding agents (Claude Code by default, or OpenAI Codex, Aider, etc.) to drive iterative development, this script fully automates the PR lifecycle from code changes through to merged commits:

-- Claude Code runs in a loop based on your prompt
+- Your chosen AI agent runs in a loop based on your prompt
 - All changes are committed to a new branch
 - A new pull request is created
 - It waits for all required PR checks and code reviews to complete